Tips for the Best Surface for Your Trampoline

 We can all imagine why a trampoline placed on a slope would be a bad idea.
 Slipping, falling, and tumbling over are more likely to happen when on a hill.

 There is also a risk that the person jumping will land unevenly and suffer an injury.
-While the damage might be something minor like a twisted ankle, it can also result in something much worse.
+While the damage might be minor, like a twisted ankle, it can also result in something much worse.

 Trampoline on grass surface in the backyard

-In addition to shortening the lifespan of your trampoline, a slope can cause your trampoline to tip over more easily which could damage further damage to the trampoline as well as to its surroundings.
+In addition to shortening the lifespan of your trampoline, a slope can cause it to tip over more easily, which could cause further damage to the trampoline and its surroundings.

 If your backyard has uneven surfaces, there are options to make the jumping surface flat, but it will take more effort and time to prepare.
 The legs should be trenched into the ground to make it safe and completely level.